This post may contain affiliate links. Read my full disclosure policy.

 Merguez sausages, if new to you, are North African Sausages, traditionally made with lamb ( or beef and lamb) originating from the Middle East.
-They have become popular street food in France, grilled and placed in a bun with harissa, dijon mustard and sometimes fries.
-The sausage is often seasoned cumin and coriander, and harissa – and some are spicier that others.
-If you have trouble finding Merguez sausages near you ( like, sadly, I did) order them online here or here …or even try making them from scratch.
+The sausage is often seasoned cumin and coriander, and harissa – and some are spicier than others.

-You can always leave it out if you are vegetarian, or substitute chorizo.
+You can always leave it out if you are vegetarian, use soy chorizo, or substitute regular or Spanish chorizo.

 But I encourage you to be playful.
 Listen to what draws you… and create your own version.
 Sometimes I’ll add cinnamon, smoked paprika or even a little clove, deepening on what I’m using it on.
 Often I’ll add fresh herbs…. like cilantro or parsley.

 Bring dried chilies to a boil in a large pot of water.
 Turn heat off, cover and let soak for 1 hour or even overnight.

 Grind your spices and place in a food processor.
 Add garlic, salt, chili peppers, olive oil and lemon juice.